savicci/scripts/Chatbot/README.md

 ### Json data
-list of tournaments.
-Tournament contains list of teams.
-Team contains list of players
+list of tournaments which contain info, players and date links data contain esport links that bot sends

 ### How to use
 * Create conda env